Xatra1/random-scripts/README.md

 After the reboot is completed, the tones should play successfully.

 ip.js: Gets your IP using api.ipify.org, saves it to a file, reads the IP from the file, plays a success sound, and deletes the file.
 Execute with ``node ip.js``
 encodestr.js: Prompts the user to input a string and then encodes that string in Base64, while giving the option to write that string to a file, calculate the MD5 hash of the file, and encode that instead.
+Execute with ``node encodestr.js``
 Shell Scripts/ipsuccess.sh: The beep sound ip.js uses, plays using your motherboard's onboard speaker.
 Shell Scripts/beep.sh: Plays a short jingle using your motherboard's onboard speaker.
 Shell Scripts/beeplong.sh: Same as beep.sh, with 4 more tones.